FHM is reader supported - by purchasing through our links, we may earn a small commission.

 Tried this recipe?Let us know how it was!

-About the Author
+About the author, Jessie Hulsey

-Jessie is a registered dietitian consultant, specializing in weight management, healthy aging, and behavioral nutrition in Atlanta, GA.
+Jessie is a recipe creator and registered dietitian consultant, specializing in weight management, healthy aging, and behavioral nutrition in Atlanta, GA.
 To lean into her creative side, she loves all aspects of recipe development and food photography.
 When not working, you can find Jessie at the dog park with her husband and pup, playing in her garden, and scoping out new restaurants!

-{"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}
+• {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}